-In order to maintain CSoC certification, all WAA staff must meet the current Provider Qualifications as defined in the most recent Behavioral Health Provider Manual.
-The WAA must ensure that all WF Supervisors and Facilitators are participating in ongoing Wraparound training that is in alignment with the NWI's fidelity standards and approved by OBH.
-In addition, all Wraparound supervisors must complete all required trainings and conduct face-to-face observations of staff they supervise in CFTs and other meetings on an on-going basis as defined in the WAA Certification Application.
+In order to maintain CSoC certification, all WAA staff must meet the current provider qualifications as defined in the most recent Behavioral Health Services manual chapter of the Medicaid Services Manual.
+The WAA must ensure that all WF supervisors and facilitators are participating in ongoing Wraparound training that is in alignment with the NWI's fidelity standards and approved by OBH.
+In addition, all Wraparound supervisors must complete all required trainings and conduct face-to-face observations of staff they supervise in CFTs and other meetings on an on-going basis as defined in the WAA Certification application.
 In addition, the certification process includes documenting that individual WAA staff members have completed training, as described in the section below.